rakesh2009/Fashion_MNIST/README.md

 Purpose:

-The purpose of this project is to gain insights in
+The purpose of this project is to gain insights & help others in

-a) Pratical implementation of deep learning using Tensorflow and keras
+a) Pratical implementation of deep learning using Tensorflow and keras in Fashion-MNIST dataset

 b) classifying the different fashion models using ML algorithms